nwillc/genfuncs/README.md

 func (h *MapSet[T]) Iterator() Iterator[T]
 ```

-Iterator returns an Iterator of the current state of the MapSet\.
-This creates a copy of the data\.
+Iterator returns an Iterator of the current state of the MapSet.
+This creates a copy of the data.

 ### func \(\*MapSet\[T\]\) [Len](<https://github.com/nwillc/genfuncs/blob/master/container/map_set.go#L60>)